GC-public-learning/jet-pack-compose-1.3-book/README.md

 ### UI
-ViewModel instantiation via ViewModelFactory the owner handle the lifecycle of the viewModel it belong the Compose UI structure
+ViewModel instantiation via ViewModelFactory the owner handle the lifecycle of the viewModel, it belongs the Compose UI structure

 ``` kotlin
 ...